FAQ about Compute Cloud

 -

-If you previously had to remove additional network interfaces, attach them again.
+If you previously had to remove additional network interfaces, add them back.